 Rollover Car Accidents

-According to the National Highway Traffic Safety Administration (NHTSA), each year more than 280,000 rollover crashes occur in the U.S., causing more than 10,000 fatalities.
-SUVs and raised trucks are the worst offenders.
-These types of vehicles are twice as likely to roll over in a collision as regular passenger vehicles.
-These types of vehicles have a narrow wheelbase in proportion to their high center of gravity.
+Hundreds of thousands of rollover crashes occur in the United States every year according to the National Highway Traffic Safety Administration (NHTSA).
+SUVs and raised trucks are about twice as likely to roll over in a crash compared to typical passenger vehicles because of their narrow wheelbase and high centers of gravity.
 This means that the slightest change of course, particularly at high speeds, can lead to a rollover.

-Givens Givens Sparks knows how to secure favorable results for car accident victims.
-If you or someone you love was injured in this type of collision, we invite you to contact us today.
-We do not charge any attorney fees until or unless we secure a recovery on your behalf – no recovery, no fee!
-We also provide free initial case evaluations, so fill out our online form or call us today at (813) 324-5140.
+Our Tampa car accident attorneys at Givens Givens Sparks know how to secure the results you need.
+If you or someone you love was injured in this type of collision, contact us today.
+We do not charge any attorney fees until or unless we secure a recovery on your behalf – no recovery, no fee.
+We also provide free initial case evaluations, so fill out our online form or call us today at (813) 324-5140 to get started.

 The process of filing a claim or lawsuit can be complex, and insurance companies often deny certain types of valid claims or offer a low settlement in the hopes that you will accept it.
 Fortunately, our firm never relents until you receive a fair settlement or verdict.
 How do you know what amount is fair?